mguymon/model-citizen/README.md

 A blueprint is a Class anototated with _@Blueprint( Class )_ and contains annotated fields.
 Everything else is ignored by the _ModelFactory_.

 ### Field Annotations

 * **@Default**: The default value for the field.
 * **@Mapped**: The value is mapped to another @Blueprint, default is the blueprint for matching field's Class.
 Mapped class can be set by the _target_ param.
 * **@MappedList**: Creates a List of Models mapped to another blueprint.
 The Mapped class of the List is set by the  _target_ param and the number of Models created is set by the _size_ param, the default is 1.
 * **@MappedSet**: Creates a Set of Models mapped to another blueprint.
 The Mapped class of the Set is set by the  _target_ param and the number of Models created is set by the _size_ param, the default is 1.
+* **@NewInstance**: Set on a field of ConstructCallBack to be used to create new instances of the model
 * **@Nullable**: Specifies this field can be null and not to set a value.

 [Wiki](https://github.com/mguymon/model-citizen/wiki) of examples that